thejeffchen/jeff-chen-seo/README.md

 Press ctrl+x to exit and 'y' to save changes

-6) Download Postgres
+6) Download Postgres.
 I recommend this site: https://postgresapp.com/

-7) Create a new Database called jeffchenseo
+7) Create a new database called jeffchenseo

 So here I am being lazy and just using a GUI to create the database: https://macpostgresclient.com/.
 I like this one the most, but it costs $40 (worth it imho).